hyosung11/Launch-School/journal.md

 09:38 write out the code blocks myself instead of just copying them!

 10:04 Trying to disable extensios that code complete or suggest, but can't figure it out.

+10:22 I think I found and disabled the extensions that I want to disable, but I will restart now.